jhollowe-forks/slzb-06-manual/docs/guide/flashing-and-updating/README.md

 ::: tip
-Both ESP32 and CC2652P modules can be updated remotelly.
-You do not need to have physicall access to the device.
+Both ESP32 and CC2652P modules can be updated remotely.
+You do not need to have physical access to the device.
 Please read the next sections for updating both chips.
 :::